Ton-Dynasty/ticton-playground/README.md

     <img src="images/tic.jpg">
     <img src="images/bal.jpg">

-5. **Wind (Advanced, this quote test can be completed without use Wind to receive an NFT)**
+5. **Wind (Advanced, this quote test event can be completed without Wind to receive an NFT)**

-    Instructions on how to become a Timekeeper to Wind (arbitrage) incorrect quotes will be provided in the future.
+    If you find that the quote of an Alarm (which can be seen through the get method: `getAlarmMetadata()` and its `baseAssetPrice`) is no longer accurate, then you can arbitrage this Alarm.
+For detailed arbitrage mechanisms, refer to this [video](https://www.youtube.com/watch?v=_EwAkiGiw-U) or the [TICTON documentation](https://ton-dynasty.github.io/ticton-doc/).

+    In simple terms, if you discover Alarm 0 quoting TON at 1 ton = 20u, but you believe 1 ton = 25u, then you can directly spend 20u to buy 1 ton from Alarm 0.
+For you, this means earning a difference of 5u.
+Besides arbitraging, you also need to provide a correct quote and offer twice the base asset compared to Alarm 0.
+Therefore, you need to pay 2 tons and 50u (1 ton = 25u).

+    For the wind operation, you can refer to `wind.py`:
+    ```bash
+    python wind.py
+    ```